kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 19: Sequence Length Columns
+# Chapter 20: Strings: Find and Format Sequence Lengths

 Change this to process short sequences.